Raku/examples/README.md

 .implementation.
 For example, if you are making an example that only works on Rakudo, it should end in .rakudo.

 If you want to contribute, just ask!
-The quicker choice is to use IRC: join
-#perl6 in Freenode and you'll be welcome.
+The quicker choice is to use IRC: join `#perl6` on `irc.freenode.net` and you'll be welcome.

 Please use POD (mostly this template https://github.com/perl6/perl6-examples/blob/master/template_pod) when